Neo-Nazism in Canada: Heritage Front

 Heritage Front was a neo-Nazi organization created by Wolfgang Droege in 1989 in Toronto.
 Leaders of the white supremacist movement were “disgruntled about the state of the radical right” and wanted to unite and intensify the unorganized groups of white supremacists into an influential and efficient group with common objectives.
 Plans for the organization began in September 1989 and Heritage Front was formally announced a couple of months later in November.

 At first Heritage Front leaders planned to increase its influence and attract following by “soft peddling its racism to garner more support,” but a video released showed a militaristic and radical organization that isolated moderates.
 Heritage Front also attempted to infiltrate and take control of the Reform Party of Canada.
 The plot was discovered and made known to the public by the press in 1992 and Heritage Front members were expelled from the party.

 Based on the white supremacist idea of “awakening people to the reality of race”, Heritage Front members believe themselves to be revolutionaries with the duty of creating a new and racially pure society.
 Heritage Front is primarily an activist organization that organizes white supremacist activities.
 The following quote from the journal Patterns of Prejudice describes how Heritage Front functions:

 “[Heritage Front] broadcasts oppressive messages on its hate lines.
 It physically fights with anti-racists on the streets.
 It harasses people of colour.
 It celebrates Aryan fests along with other racists.
 And, in addition, it has a presence at international conferences, creates and disseminates racist posters and flyers, mounts White Power concerts, recruits in the schoolyards, brings in speakers like Tom Metzger, meets with white-supremacist and nationalist leaders throughout the world, networks with other groups on the radical right, publishes a magazine, and posts articles and messages on its website.”

 One of the key goals of Heritage Front is to unite far right organizations and people.
 As such, it keeps close ties with other white supremacist groups such as Aryan Nations, the Church of the Creator, and the Ku Klux Klan.

-During the early 1990s, Heritage Front grew in power, but with the scandal with the reform party and a diminished period of activities and publications, the Front went through a period of regrouping and reorganization.
-In the fall of 2000 under new leadership of Marc Lemire, Heritage Front once again came to the face of white supremacy in Canada with a vigorous advertising campaign.
+During the early 1990s, Heritage Front grew in power, but with the scandal with the Reform Party and a diminished period of activities and publications, the Front went through a period of regrouping and reorganization.
+In the fall of 2000 under new leadership of Marc Lemire, Heritage Front once again came to the fore of white supremacy in Canada with a vigorous advertising campaign.
 However, the new radical approach isolated many people and by 2005, Heritage Front was defunct and disbanded.